Nanoware/RendRevival/README.md

 ### Settings

-To configure the server gameplay settings you mainly need to look at `config.ini` in the root dir for "Rend Server" and `Game.ini` which lives deeper in at `Rend Server\Otherlands\Saved\Config\WindowsServer\`
+To configure the server gameplay settings you mainly need to look at `config.ini` in the root dir for "Rend Server" and `Game.ini` which lives deeper in at `Rend Server\Otherlands\Saved\Config\WindowsServer\` - that location also has the `Server.ini` which is needed for defining admins and cheaters by using their user id.
+That shows up in the log on login or when attempting to cheat without rights to cheat.
+Example id: `Cervator$f=2$2320887228`

 Two sets are included in this repo for the two most common setups for Last Hope community servers.
 Suggestions via PR welcome!